UCLA-SEAL/BigDebug/README.md

 ## Team

-This project was done in collaboration with Professor Condie, Kim and Millstein's group at UCLA.
+This project is developed by Professor [Miryung Kim](http://web.cs.ucla.edu/~miryung/)'s Software Engineering and Analysis Laboratory at UCLA.

 If you encounter any problems, please open an issue or feel free to contact us:

-[Matteo Interlandi](https://interesaaat.github.io): was a postdoc at UCLA and now a Senior Scientist at Microsoft;

 [Muhammad Ali Gulzar](https://people.cs.vt.edu/~gulzar/): was a PhD student at UCLA, now an Assistant Professor at Virginia Tech, gulzar@cs.vt.edu;

-[Tyson Condie](https://samueli.ucla.edu/people/tyson-condie/): was an Assistant Professor at UCLA, now at Microsoft

 [Miryung Kim](http://web.cs.ucla.edu/~miryung/): Professor at UCLA, miryung@cs.ucla.edu;